ethyca/fides/docs/fidesops/docs/guides/database_connectors.md

 ## What is a connection?

-A _connection_ links your databases to Fidesops so you can gather and update selected PII categories.
+A _connection_ links your databases to Fidesops, so you can gather and update selected PII categories.

 ## Supported databases